sjip1492/cellsangels/docs/background_egfr.markdown

 This receptor aids in the functioning of cellular growth, differentiation, and replication ([source 3](https://doi.org/10.1038/cgt.2014.55)).

 The overexpression and underexpression of the egfr gene constitute a matter of medical research interest.
-Specifically, genetic mutations causing overexpression of EGFR have been linked to the development of cancer (source 2)[https://doi.org/10.1016/j.ijrobp.2003.11.041].
+Specifically, genetic mutations causing overexpression of EGFR have been linked to the development of cancer [source 2](https://doi.org/10.1016/j.ijrobp.2003.11.041).
 Around 30% of epithelial cancers, meaning cancers relating to cells that compose the surface tissues of the skin, throat, internal organs, etc, are caused from a mutation in the EGFR ([source 1](https://doi.org/10.1158/1078-0432.CCR-06-0626)).

 Below is an image of the EGFR signaling pathway.
 The signaling pathway is the mechanism of how a gene controls the overall function in cell.